Lucifer1406/JS_Assesment-_Metacraft/README.md

   }
 }

+#Function to Get Total NFT Supply:getTotalSupply() logs the total number of NFTs that have been minted by printing the length of the NFTs array, which represents the total supply of NFTs

 function getTotalSupply() {
   console.log("\n", +NFTs.length);
 }

+#Minting and Listing NFTs: Four NFTs are minted with different metadata and stored in the NFTs array.

 mintNFT("Tushar", "black", "shirt full sleeve", " Gold bracelet");
 mintNFT("Deepesh", "grey", "Hoodie", "Gold chain");